Why Does My Dog Get Hyper Before Bed?

 Give them cuddles and massages before bedtime

-Dogs showing hyper behaviour and nighttime anxiety do well if you give them gentle massages and rubs.
+Dogs showing hyper behavior and nighttime anxiety do well if you give them gentle massages and rubs.
 This nightly routine will soothe your dog’s anxious nerves.
 The result will be a much happier and more relaxed pooch.

 Consider crate training

 Crate training can help calm an anxious dog.
-Confining your dog to a crate for sleep is definitely a great way to have a rewarding life with your furry companion.
+Confining your dog to a crate for sleep is a great way to have a rewarding life with your furry companion.

 It reduces anxiety and prevents hyper behaviour before bed.
 Your furry pal can enjoy the safety and security of a den of its own, to which it can retreat when scared or stressed throughout the day as well.